 Bournville Quaker Meeting House

-George and Richard Cadbury put their faith into action as they built their new chocolate factory and pioneering village beyond the boundaries of the city centre.
 The Quaker Meeting House was built in 1905 and was designed by William Alexander Harvey, an influential architect on the Bournville estate.
-It is unusually ornate for a Quaker Meeting House, showing Arts and Crafts influences, but as it was to be used by the new villagers as a place of worship and a community building for all, it was designed to look familiar to churchgoers.
+It is unusually ornate for a Quaker Meeting House, showing Arts and Crafts influences, but as it was to be used by the new villagers as a place of worship and a community building for all, it was designed to look familiar to church-goers.
 The Y-shaped building is based on Edgar Wood’s First Church of Christ Scientist in Manchester.

 A bust of George Cadbury by Frank Wood was installed in 1924 and can be seen from the exterior that overlooks Bournville and the Village Green.
 Interred beneath are the ashes of George and his second wife Dame Elizabeth.